fang0119/Personal-Software-Projects/README.md

 # Personal-Software-Projects
-Repository for my personal projects
+This is a repository for my personal software projects, mainly written in C++ and making using of the "library.h" graphics library.